How Warren Buffett Views Global Supply Chains With Investments

 The behavioral itch to demand quarterly earnings beats destroys long-term compounding.
 A CEO focused on the next 90 days will strip inventory buffers to boost free cash flow, leaving the firm violently exposed to the next macro shock.
 Buffett rewards management teams that absorb short-term margin compression to secure long-term supplier stability, dual-source critical components, and invest in physical infrastructure.

 This is the essence of risk management.
 By intentionally carrying slight inefficiencies today to prevent catastrophic operational failures tomorrow, a company fundamentally alters its return distribution.
 Over decades, that reduces volatility and protects the downside capture ratio of the stock.
+Wow.
+What an idea: optimizing for durability over speed.

 Management Quality

 Operational leverage cuts both ways.
 In a crisis, bad management destroys capital faster than bad products.
 Buffett seeks operators who understand return on invested capital natively, believing that ethical, disciplined capital allocators are the ultimate risk hedge.
+The structural case for this relies on conservative working capital formulas.

 Geopolitical and Economic Considerations